rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-That's nice, but look at all those bars and parentheses - that's two empty
+Look at all those bars and parentheses - that's two empty argument
-argument lists back to back.
-Wouldn't it be great if they weren't
+lists back to back.
+Since that is so unsightly, empty argument lists
-there?
+may be omitted from `do` expressions.

 ~~~~
 # use task::spawn;